 Board Policy 3.26 provides guidance related to the ownership and management of intellectual property rights within Minnesota State.
-Ownership of content created using generative AI is presently unsettled at the federal level; however, the U.S. Copyright Office is currently gathering information from stakeholders and the public related to, among other things, the intersection of intellectual property ownership and the outputs of generative AI services.5
+Ownership of content created using generative AI is presently unsettled at the federal level; however, the U.S. Copyright Office has gathered information from stakeholders and the public related to, among other things, the intersection of intellectual property ownership and the outputs of generative AI services.
+They have published two reports that address these issues, and a third is forthcoming.